 Explore Sofia in 2 days

 Sofia is youthful and eclectic, perfect to explore in 2 days!

 While researching for the trip, I read mixed reviews saying that maybe Sofia wasn’t worth it.
 However, we quickly found out that they were wrong!
 Sofia is definitely worth passing a day or two.
 The capital may not have countless activities but you can easily enjoy its rich history.
+Discover with me its parks, churches and food!
+Plus, I will give you tips on how to get around and of course, where to eat and drink.
 Here is your Sofia travel guide.

-We are the kind of travellers that walk 20km per day so we visited the city in a day.
-If you are like us, we recommend that for the second day, you rent a car and go to the Vitosha mountains; they looked beautiful from the city center.
+Heads up, the city can easily be visited in 1 day if you are the kind of traveller like us, that walk 20km per day.
+If you feel like this itinerary falls short for the second day, I would recommend that for the second day, you rent a car and go to the Vitosha mountains.
+You can easily admire them from the city center.
 Unfortunately, we did not get the chance to go since it was a little difficult to access by public transit by the time we wanted to go.
 If you want to take it slower, this Sofia 2-days itinerary perfect for you!

 Alexander Nevsky Cathedral